vim-erlang/vim-erlang-tags/README.md

 up-to-date):

     $ cd /path/to/my_erlang_project
-    $ vimtags-erlang
+    $ /path/to/vimtags-erlang/vimtags-erlang

+or, within Vim execute the following command:

+    :ErlangVimtags

+Note, that for the command above, the current working directory will be used (`:help pwd` to find out more).

-Add the following line to your `.vimrc` (this add the tags file to the list of known tags files):
+Add the following line to your `.vimrc`:

-    :set tags^=/path/to/my_erlang_project/tags
+    :set tags^=./tags,tags

+This will make Vim to search for the `tags` file in the current buffer's directory, or, if not found there, current working directory.

 Reopen Vim or just execute `:source $MYVIMRC` – now all your function names, records, macros and file names are available with the Vim tag commands.
 For